 Available Share Minimum Initial Subscription/ Minimum Subsequent Subscription

-Classes Minimum Holding Amount (in USD or (in USD or equivalent)
+Classes Minimum H olding Amo ount (in USD or (in USD or equivalent)

 equivalent)

 S USD 1 mil USD 1,000

-Т USD 5 mil
+T USD 5 mil

-A, D, DL and N USD 5,000
+A, D, DL and N, USD 5,000

-Е USD 10 mil
+E and EN USD 10 mil

-Each Share Class is available in the following Dealing Currencies: USD, EUR, GBP, CHF, JPY, AUD, NZD, SGD, CAD, NOK, SEK and HKD.
-Each Share Class in each Dealing Currency is available as both a Distributing Share Class and an Accumulating Share Class.
+\Each Share Class is available in the following Dealing Currencies: USD, EUR, GBP, CHF, JPY, AUD, NZD, SGD, CAD, NOK, SEK, RMB and HKD.
+Each Share Class in each Dealing Currency is available as both a Distributing Share Class and Accumulating Share Class.
 Each Share Class in each Dealing Currency other than the Base Currency is available as both a Hedged Share Class and an unhedged Share Class.

-Currency hedging transactions will be executed at a share class level for any Hedged Share Classes in accordance with the applicable rules.
+Currency hedging transactions will be executed at a share class level for any Hedged Share Classes in accordance with the CSSF's rules and interpretations promulgated by the CSSF from time to time.
 These transactions will hedge the Dealing Currency against the Base Currency of the Fund.